-Harrison Abbott ranks the X-Men franchise from worst to best…
+Harrison Abbott ranks Fox’s X-Men franchise from worst to best…

-With Dark Phoenix ostensibly serving as the last foray into the X-Men universe (pending The New Mutants ever getting released), now feels like an appropriate time to look back on everything the series has given us over the past 19 years.
+With X-Men: Dark Phoenix bringing the curtain down on the franchise, now feels like an appropriate time to look back on everything that Fox’s X-Men series gave us over the past two decades.

 Granted, there have been peaks and troughs.
 However, I maintain that the good has always outweighed the bad, with the studio doing some really brave and innovative things.
 I would even go so far as to argue that – when they’ve been firing on all cylinders – their movies have managed to surpass their MCU counterparts, often transcending the superhero genre in the process.